-In 2013, we awarded almost $366,685 to nonprofits and educational institutions that improve community life.
-Since 2000, we have made over $7.0 million in grants from our unrestricted program funds, and our Donor-advised funds, to help our community and residents in need.
+In 2018, we awarded over $660,000 to nonprofits and educational institutions that improve community life.
+Since 2006, we have made over $7.4 million in grants and scholarships to help our community and residents in need.

 4. We never give up.

-Endowment funds start small and grow.
+Endowment funds that start small will grow.
 You can give knowing that your endowment will be working for a better Solano County, forever.
 When community needs change - even needs that we cannot fathom today - our programs adapt in response.

 5. We're flexible.

 We're structured to make giving simple.
-You can establish a fund, address a community need, name us in your will, or life insurance policy, or leave real estate.
+You can establish a fund, address a community need, name us in your will or life insurance policy, or leave a real estategift.
 We are flexible.

 6. We're matchmakers.

-With so many nonprofits in Solano County, it can be tough to figure out where to give.
-We work with and know our local charitable organizations and introduce donors to their work.
+With so many nonprofits in Solano County, it can be tough to figure out where to help.
+We work with and know our local charitable organizations and will introduce donors to their work.